docsforadobe/illustrator-scripting-guide/docs/jsobjref/DocumentPreset.rst

-.. _jsobjref/documentPreset:
+.. _jsobjref/DocumentPreset:

-Document Preset
+DocumentPreset
 ################################################################################

 ``documentPreset``

 **Description**

 A preset document template to use when creating a new document.
-See :ref:`jsobjref/documents.addDocument`.
+See :ref:`jsobjref/Documents.addDocument`.

 ----